flock-community/aigentic/site/blog/2025-06-16-eudr/index.md

 To address this challenge, we developed a custom AI solution using our Aigentic library.
 Aigentic provided the perfect foundation for this project, offering a powerful Kotlin Multiplatform DSL for building and integrating AI agents tailored to specific business needs.

-Our approach involved creating a specialized classification agent that could analyze product data and determine EUTR applicability with high accuracy.
+Our approach involved creating a specialized classification agent that could analyze product data and determine EUDR applicability with high accuracy.
 The solution leveraged several key components of the Aigentic ecosystem:

 ## The Data Validation Challenge